-ACRA will also disqualify a director with at least 3 companies struck off by ACRA within a period of 5 years.
-Once disqualified, an individual will not be allowed to be a company director or take part in the management of any local or foreign company for five years, commencing on the date on which the third company is struck off by ACRA.
+Directors with at least 3 companies struck off by ACRA* within a period of 5 years will be subject to disqualification.
+Once disqualified, the individual will not be allowed to be appointed as a company director or take part in the management of any local or foreign company for five years, commencing on the date on which the third company is struck off by ACRA.

-Making Representation to ACRA
+Making an Appeal to ACRA

 If a director would like to appeal to ACRA for a review of the summonses issued against him or to reduce the composition sum or late filing penalty (for Annual Returns), he would have to complete this eForm